Aman035/solidity-learnings/3-lottery/README.md

         returns (bool upkeepNeeded, bytes memory /* performData */ )
   ```
 - `fulfillRandomWords` is kept as internal and is called by `requestRandomWords` as a callback fn

+#### Tests OverView

+- Mostly Test follows the structure of
+  - Arrange
+  - Act
+  - Asset
+- [Foundry Cheatcodes](https://book.getfoundry.sh/cheatcodes/) can be very useful for tests and help to test various conditions